A University of Applied Sciences is a University? Of course it is!

 "If the Netherlands wants to clearly promote its binary higher education system, then it can easily do so through the strict accreditation processes and mechanisms currently in place, as well as internationally through Code of Conduct for International Students in the Netherlands" Birdsall adds.

-(Picture) Minister Bussemaker visited Wittenborg University in March 2014.
+(Picture) Minister Bussemaker visited WUAS in March 2014.

 by Anesca Smith and Wittenborg Press